New York City blackout of 1977: Complications

 The blackout also caused complications for the producers of the film Superman, who were shooting in the area.
 Tom Mankiewicz wrote in his memoir that cinematographer Geoffrey Unsworth had attempted to draw power from a street light in order to get more light for the film, and mistakenly believed for months that this had caused the blackout.

 The blackout took place at the start of a 9-day heat wave, which would begin on July 13 with temperatures reaching 93 F, and last until July 21 at 104 F, just two degrees off the all-time record high of 106 F, set on July 9, 1936, which occurred during the 1936 North American heat wave, part of the Dust Bowl.

 The city was eventually given over $11 million by the Carter administration to pay for the damages of the blackout.

+The outage would widely become considered the "lowest point" in the City's modern history, coming on the heels of it almost declaring municipal bankruptcy in 1975, and eventually witnessing continued rises in overall average crime rates, until, approximately, 1990, by which point they started falling almost every year until 2020.

 Beame accused Con Edison of "gross negligence" but would eventually feel the effect himself.
 In the mayoral election that year, Beame finished third in the Democratic primary to Ed Koch and Mario Cuomo.
 Koch would go on to win the general election.

 The operating entities in New York fully investigated the blackout, its related causes, and the operator actions.
 They implemented significant changes, which are still in effect today, to guard against a similar occurrence.
 Despite these safeguards, there was a blackout in August 2003, although this was caused by a power system failure as far away as Eastlake, Ohio.

 On July 13, 2019, on the 42nd anniversary of the event, a Con Edison blackout occurred, affecting 73,000 people on Manhattan's West Side.